-\textbf{Hypothesized Model.} Due to the results of the evaluation of existing scales and the results from exploratory factor analysis on the MCMS item pool, we model material external and social external regulation as two separate factors.
-Hence, our hypothesized model is a 6-factor model where all factors are first-order factors.
+\textbf{Hypothesized Model.} Our hypothesized model measures six constructs and is depicted in Figure~\ref{fig:sem_diagram}.
+The inclusion of a social external regulation construct in addition to material external regulation was adopted from the MWMS \cite{mwms} because both social and material rewards are important in the work context \cite{mwms, stajkovic1997meta}.
+As suggested by our evaluation of existing scales and our results from exploratory factor analysis on the MCMS item pool, we modeled material external and social external regulation as two separate factors.
+Hence, our hypothesized model is a six-factor model in which all factors are first-order factors.
 Note that the material and social external regulation are not adjacent factors in the continuum hypothesized by SDT but occupy the same spot.

-While SDT hypothesizes that intrinsic motivation does not correlate with external regulation \cite{mwms, ryan1989perceived}, Chemolli and Gagné \cite{chemolli2014evidence} found that intrinsic motivation correlates with external regulation significantly for both the MWMS and the Academic Motivation Scale \cite{vallerand1992academic}.
-Due to these findings, we decided not to restrict these correlations to zero in our hypothesized model, but we evaluate the model fit of both the correlation-restricted and the unrestricted model.
+Whereas SDT hypothesizes that intrinsic motivation does not correlate with external regulation \cite{mwms, ryan1989perceived}, Chemolli and Gagné \cite{chemolli2014evidence} found that intrinsic motivation correlates with external regulation significantly for both the MWMS and the Academic Motivation Scale \cite{vallerand1992academic}.
+Based on these findings, we decided not to restrict these correlations to zero in our hypothesized model but to evaluate the model fit of both the correlation-restricted and the unrestricted model.
 No cross-loadings were hypothesized.
-The hypothesized model is depicted in Figure~\ref{fig:sem_diagram}.

-\textbf{Descriptive Statistics and Internal Consistency.} Table~\ref{table:means_sds} summarizes the empirical factor means as well as standard deviations for each of the countries and income groups in our data.
-Table~\ref{table:factor_correlations} displays the Pearson correlations of the empirical factor means.
-The observed correlations do not strictly follow the continuum hypothesized by SDT (i.e. adjacent factors correlate stronger than nonadjacent factors).
-However, we do observe a negative correlation between intrinsic motivation and amotivation, and the strongest correlations are between adjacent factors (intrinsic motivation with identified regulation and introjected regulation with social external regulation).
+\textbf{Descriptive Statistics and Internal Consistency.} Table~\ref{table:means_sds} summarizes the observed factor means as well as standard deviations for each of the countries and income groups in our data.
+Table~\ref{table:factor_correlations} displays the Pearson correlations of the observed factor means.